Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following are examples of a Scrum Team practicing Scrum poorly or not exhibiting traits of a self-managing Scrum Team? (choose the best three answers)

 - [ ] The Developers have all the skills they need to create a valuable, useful Increment.
-- [x] Stakeholders attend the Daily Scrum to check on the Scrum Team’s progress.
+- [x] Stakeholders attend the Daily Scrum to check on the Scrum Team's progress.
 - [ ] The Developers create their own Sprint Backlog, reflecting all work that is required to meet the Definition of Done.
 - [ ] The Developers are collaboratively selecting their own work during the Sprint.
 - [x] The Developers invite external Stakeholders to the Sprint Planning to ask them how to turn a Product Backlog Item into an Increment via a complete and detailed Sprint Backlog.